 We recognise the challenges that armed forces personnel may face in identifying and accessing public services and we aim to make sure that as a service provider we are better placed to understand and meet those challenges.

-Our Armed Forces Champion is Councillor Paul Follows, Leader of the Council.
+Our Armed Forces Champions are Councillor Paul Follows, Leader of the Council and Councillor Penny Rivers, Mayor of Waverley.

-The Armed Forces Network has drawn up a list of telephone services and helplines to support the armed forces community during the Coronavirus pandemic.
+The Armed Forces Network has drawn up a list of telephone services and helplines to support the armed forces community.

 Information and advice